 - Two of Congleton’s five roundabouts are now planted sustainably, with perennials.

-- We source all our plants locally from Cheshire.
+- We source all of our plants locally from Cheshire.

 - We have a wildflower meadow in the Park on the bonfire site (funded by Congleton Rotary club).

-- The In Bloom judging panel noted a number of rare species of birds and bees in Congleton, especially in the Park area, which they attributed to the wide variety of planting and which helped get Congleton’s high ranking.
+- The In Bloom judging panel noted a number of rare species of birds and bees in Congleton, especially in the Park area, which they attributed to the wide variety of planting and also helped to obtain Congleton’s high ranking.

 What does Streetscape Cost?

-The 2019 budgeted expenditure was £578K of which £367K was paid for by CEC and a further £16K was earned from additional work for other organisations.
-Therefore, the cost to CTC in the year to March 2019 was £195K (approximately £6 per resident, per year).
+The 2020/21 budget expenditure is £596K of which £367K was paid for by CEC and a further £17K was earned from additional work for other organisations.
+Therefore, the cost to CTC is £212K (approximately £8 per resident, per year, assuming 27,000 residents).

 How can I contact Streetscape?

-If you have any questions or comments, or would like to report a problem please get in touch via email: email@example.com – alternatively you can contact the Streetscape Manager Ruth Burgess, tel: 01260 270350.
+If you have any questions or comments, or would like to report a problem please get in touch via email: email@example.com – alternatively you can contact our Streetscape Development Manager Ruth Burgess, Tel: 01260 270350.